kylethayer/culture-debugging-study-data/Study 1/study_1_data_fields.md

 30. "sessionSumCodeEditDistance": Sum of all edit distances of the code durring the browser session.

-31. "duplicateCodeCount":
+31. "duplicateCodeCount": How many times was code run this browser session identical to code run by another user.

-32. "sessionAnyDupCode": Was any code run this browser session identical to code run by another user.
+32. **"sessionAnyDupCode"**: Was any code run this browser session identical to code run by another user.

 33. "Student.teacher.ratio": Student teacher ration of the IP address country.
 Data source: https://data.worldbank.org/indicator/SE.PRM.ENRL.TC.ZS